Packaging & Resource Efficiency

 Joined the Clean Ocean Materials Alliance (CLOMA)

-The Suntory Group, which includes Suntory Beverage & Food, has been a member of CLOMA, a public-private alliance established in January 2019 at the call of the Ministry of Economy, Trade and Industry, since its inception.
-Through this alliance, we will strongly cooperate with government agencies and industries to develop and promote alternative materials for plastics, and aim to build an efficient recycling system that meets the needs of each country through information dissemination and technical consulting services to overseas countries.
+Suntory Group, including the Company, has been a member of the Japan Clean Ocean Material Alliance (CLOMA) since its inception in 2019.
+CLOMA is a public-private alliance established at the call of the Ministry of Economy, Trade and Industry.
+Through this alliance, we aim to collaborate closely with government agencies and industries to develop and promote the use of alternative materials for plastics, and aim to build an efficient recycling system that meets the needs of each country through information dissemination and technical consulting services to overseas countries.

 Joined the Global Plastic Action Partnership (GPAP)